Five memorable moments from a Formula One season unlike any other

 However, this season has been anything but boring.
 There was a parity across the grid that hadn’t been seen in recent years, with seven different drivers winning multiple races for the first time ever.
 Ten different drivers also finished on the podium, and there was a genuine attempt at unseating Verstappen.

-And while the Drivers’ title has already been decided, there is still all to play for in the Constructors’ Championship with only one Grand Prix left.
+And at the final race in Abu Dhabi, McLaren won its first Constructors’ Championship since 1998 after Lando Norris capped off a stellar season with a victory.

+“This feels incredible,” said Norris.
+“The team have done an amazing job this season to come from where we were at the beginning.
+I’m so proud of everyone.
+It’s been a lovely journey and to end the season with another race win is perfect.

-With the final race of the season taking place this Sunday in Abu Dhabi, here’s a look back at five moments to remember from a breathtaking F1 season.
+With attention already turning to next year’s campaign, here’s a look back at five moments to remember from a breathtaking 2024 F1 season.

 Verstappen victorious… again